Architjain128/A-HELL/README.md

 + added extra msg at starting and exit position

 ## POSSIBLE ERRORS
-+ a warning for using a flag + in %s ignore that
 + printing of prompt twice when q+enter is pressed in nightswatch (one for q+enter and other for next command ig!code)
-+ if multiple bg cmd are inserted in one line seprated by ; exit status of only last one will be shown in terminal
 + their is problem in strtok function it is not working as wanted (don't know why? working fine and submitted 2 days earlier to deadline but found on last day; this was also discussed by two Ta but i can't sort it)
 + they are working fine when one command is entered at a time it is breaking **cd Desktop/** to **cd** and **Desk** or any other subsequence <br/><br/>
 <img src="./sub.jpeg" width="400">